Our Minister, the Rev. Dr. Michael Tino

 Michael is a graduate of the Meadville/Lombard Theological School.
 Prior to coming to the Fellowship, Michael served six years as the Director of Young Adult and Campus Ministry at the Unitarian Universalist Association, the national headquarters of our faith movement.

-Michael remains active in the wider Unitarian Universalist movement.
-He currently serves on the Board of Trustees of the Unitarian Universalist Association.
-He is also the immediate past president of Allies for Racial Equity, a UU organization dedicated to anti-racism work, and the former chairperson of the Metro New York District’s Anti-Racism and Diversity Committee.
+Michael is active in the wider Unitarian Universalist movement.
+He currently serves as the Director of the Southeast Unitarian Universalist Summer Institute (aka SUUSI), a week-long multigenerational UU summer camp held each year in western Virginia.
+In 2013, Michael finished a term on the Board of Trustees of the Unitarian Universalist Association.
+From 2008-2013, he served on the Steering Committee of Allies for Racial Equity, a UU organization dedicated to anti-racism work (including two years as its President), and he is the former chairperson of the Metro New York District’s Anti-Racism and Diversity Committee.
 Michael serves as a trainer with the Beyond Categorical Thinking program, which helps congregations be open to the possibility of calling a minister who is a person of color, a Latino/Latina/Hispanic person, a person with disabilities or someone gay, Lesbian, bisexual or transgender.
-Michael is also an active participant in the Southeast Unitarian Universalist Summer Institute (aka SUUSI), a week-long multigenerational UU summer camp held each year in western Virginia.

 Michael was born in Brooklyn, NY, and raised in Brooklyn and nearby Armonk.
 He comes from a close-knit, vibrant, Italian-American family, who are now scattered around the Northeastern US.
-Michael has been with his husband Eric since 1999 (they married in December of 2012).
-They live in Peekskill.
-He is a proud uncle to two wonderful nephews and two amazing nieces.
+Michael has been with his husband Eric since 1999 (they married legally in December of 2012).
+They live in Peekskill with their daughter Nora, born in 2013.
+He is also a proud uncle to two wonderful nephews and two amazing nieces.

 After graduating from Cornell University, Michael left New York for Durham, North Carolina, where he earned a Ph.D. in cell biology from Duke University and lived for fourteen years, finding Unitarian Universalism and his call to the ministry.
 Michael is thrilled to have returned home as a minister.